-Yesterday I recommended 4000 IU of vitamin D each day as a good starting point for most people.
-Though, it’s difficult – nay, impossible – to provide a perfect, universal prescription for vitamin D3 intake.
+In the past, I recommended 4000 IU of vitamin D each day as a good starting point for most people.
+Though, it’s difficult to provide a perfect, universal prescription for vitamin D3 intake.
 People, and their lifestyle behaviors and environmental conditions are just too different.
 It’s like with diet.
 Everyone does well with the basic building blocks, stuff like meat, fat, vegetables, fruit, and nuts, but the optimal ratios are going to differ for individuals based on genetics, dietary history, activity level, and glucose tolerance.
 Everyone needs vitamin D, but multiple confounding factors must be taken into consideration to determine the right dosage.
 To start with?
 Yes, 4k is a good starting point.
 From there, though, things get considerably more complicated – as they always do.

 A person’s skin color affects his or her ability to create D3 in the skin.
 The darker you are, the longer you must remain exposed for optimal D3 production.
-Dark skin also protects you from the sun—which is probably why melanin-rich black skin was the default hue for early humans living in equatorial Africa.
-Among those of us who moved to cooler climates with actual seasons, lighter skin with greater sensitivity to sunlight was selected.
+Dark skin also protects you from the sun—which means you can stay in the sun for a longer duration to get the vitamin D you need.
+Another reason for the darker skin of even European hunter-gatherers was that the vitamin D in the animal food-rich diet was extremely potent.
+There’s something about animal-borne vitamin D that Among those of us who moved to cooler climates with actual seasons, lighter skin with greater sensitivity to sunlight was selected.

 10-45 minutes full sun (without burning) for light skin